 - Faculty professional development funds, when available, will be allocated in accordance with procedures approved by the university.

 Article XVIII: Summer Rotation

-The Chair will, to the extent made possible by budgetary and other restraints, insure that faculty assigned to the "A" and "B" summer sessions are evenly matched and that such assignments are evenly allocated.
-Those faculty who teach in the "A" term in a given year, will be expected to teach in the "B" term in the following year.Article XIX: AmendmentAmendments to these procedures may be proposed by any member of the department.
-To become effective amendments must be approved by a 2/3 majority of the departmental faculty.
+The Director will, to the extent made possible by budgetary and other restraints, insure that faculty assigned to the "A" and "B" summer sessions are evenly matched and that such assignments are evenly allocated.
+Those faculty who teach in the "A" term in a given year, will be expected to teach in the "B" term in the following year.
+This policy is discussed in the UNF collective bargaining agreement.

 Article XX: Precedence

 In the event of conflict, the University or College constitutions or procedures, the Faculty Handbook, or the collective bargaining agreement supersede these procedures.